 Arts Council Accepting Scholarship Applications

-The Arts Council of Moore County is accepting applications for the Barnes-Travis Arts Scholarship that honors outstanding Moore County middle and high school students with a demonstrated talent and career interest in the arts.
+The Arts Council of Moore County is accepting applications for the Barnes-Travis Arts Scholarship that awards funds to Moore County middle and high school students with a demonstrated talent and career interest in the arts.

-- Applicant must be registered, or in the process of registering, to attend an arts program or to take private lessons.
-These funds are not for college attendance.
+n Applicant must be registered, or in the process of registering, to attend an arts program or to take private art lessons.
+These funds are NOT for college attendance or tuition.

-- Applicant must be in grades 612 and attending a middle or high school in Moore County (N.C.).
+n Applicant must be in grades six-12 and attending a middle or high school in Moore County.

 More like this story